10XTMY/solidity-practice-stable-coin/README.md

 3. Collateral type: Exogenous (Crypto)
     1. wETH
     2. wBTC (wrapped BTC is a little centralised depending on who is onboarding the BTC from ETH)

+# Invariants and Properties

+### Invariant:
+Property of our system that should always hold.

+### Property:

+# Symbolic Execution/Formal Verification

+# Fuzz/Invariant Testing

+Test multiple scenarios at once, supplying random data to your system to try and break it.

+Instead of defining variables inside the test function, leave them as parameters and forge test will use all possible input data to test it.

+The way the fuzzer picks the "random" data needs to be studied...

+### Stateless Fuzzing: Where the state of the previous run is discarded every new run.

+### Stateful Fuzzing (Invariant testing): Ending state of previous run considered starting state on next run
+* Requires import StdInvariant from forge-std/StdInvariant.sol
+* Use invariant_ keyword: function invariant_testAwlaysReturnsZero()
+* Contract is StdInvariant